Director of Graduate Nursing

 To complete the dual MSN and MHA degrees at Clarkson College, students must successfully complete a total of 54 semester hours.
 These hours must be distributed as follows:

-- Major Electives = 6 semester hours
+• Major courses = 54 semester hours

 The Clarkson College Master's degree in Healthcare Administration program operates on an academic calendar using semester hours.
 In addition, the Healthcare Administration degree operates using an accelerated course format with classes as 7.5 weeks in length in the fall and spring and 6 weeks in the summer.